forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/working-with-sfge.md

 While we are working on optimizing SFGE's heap consumption, here are some tips to avoid an OutOfMemory error:
 1. Increase max heap size assigned to SFGE's execution.
 You can do this by providing an updated `-Xmx` value to either the `sfgejvmargs` parameter with `scanner:run:dfa` command, or to the environment variable, `SFGE_JVM_ARGS`.

-	Before you do this, make note of your JVM's default heap size:
+	Before you do this, make note of your JVM's default Max Heap size, that is, the `-Xmx` value.
-	- Windows: `javaw -XX:+PrintFlagsFinal | find "MaxHeapSize"`
-	- Linux: `jstat -gccapacity <insert-sfge-pid-here>`
-	- Mac OS: `jps -v | grep <insert-sfge-pid-here>` and look for `-Xmx` value.

 	Execute SFGE with a larger heap space than the default settings.
 For example, to allocate 2g heap space, you can execute:
 	```bash